Skip to Content

 Outside of few exceptions, there is no universal answer to a problem and you need to be flexible, but most importantly, be prepared to play with your friends, not potential unbeatable armies whose list you have seen online.

 Online there are different power ranking charts for the different armies playable in Age of Sigmar (for a list of all AoS armies, we keep one updated here).
 If you are interested in seeing how your army copes, you can consult those charts but keep them as indicative, as any new battletome or edition can drastically change the balance.
-The one that we prefer is from the AoS Shorts.
+The one that we prefer is from Woehammer.

 But overall: try not to worry so much about being competitive from the beginning.
 Get some games in and you will quickly realize what works and what does not work.
 Figuring out what player type you are and what kind of models you like is even more important than finding out what is broken or not.
+And don’t be afraid to use proxies to try something out when playing with your friends casually.

 Fanatic killing Dwarfes